By the end of this chapter, you will be able to

-When you were an infant, you learned to talk over a period of many months.
 You didn’t learn to ride a bike, drive a car, or text a message on your cell phone in one brief moment.
-Similarly, you need to begin the process of improving your speaking and writing with the frame of mind that it will require effort, persistence, and self-correction.
+Similarly, the process of improving your speaking and writing requires effort, persistence, and self-correction.

 Communication Represents You and Your Employer

 You likely want to make a good impression on your friends, family, instructors, and employer.
 They all want you to convey a positive image because this image reflects on them.
 In your career, you will represent your business or company in spoken and written form.
 Your professionalism and attention to detail will reflect positively on you and set you up for success.